 However, some fans had the idea for Witcher: Blood Origin to be narrated by the traveling bard Jaskier (Joey Batey), as if it's a legend that he's recounting.
 That would tie the spinoff more directly to the flagship show.

-It may be months before we see the first teaser or trailer for The Witcher: Blood Origin.
-Stay tuned!
+Given the schedule for when we expect production to begin on the series, it may be months before we see the first teaser or trailer for The Witcher: Blood Origin.